Holiday Road Trip Packing List

-- CLIF® Whey Protein: Adults can enjoy 14g of protein with only 5g of sugar to help keep you going during the long drive.
+- CLIF® Thins: Adults can enjoy a 100-calorie snack to help keep you going during the long drive.

 - CLIF® Nut Butter Bar: Made from delicious, creamy nut butters and rolled oats, this bar provides a balanced mix of satisfying nutrients including 5-7g (8-10% DV) of plant protein.